Blatná

 Blatná (/cs/; Blatna) is a town in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 6,700 inhabitants.
+The town is located on the Lomnice River in the Blatná Uplands.

-It is known for Blatná Castle, a water castle with a surrounding moat, and a landscape garden around it.
+Blatná is known for Blatná Castle, a water castle with a surrounding moat, and a landscape garden around it.
 The historic town centre with the castle complex is well preserved and is protected as an urban monument zone.

 Administrative division

 Blatná consists of nine municipal parts (in brackets population according to the 2021 census):